CEHAT-Clinic/dashboard/README.md

+# Community Air Quality Dashboard

+## Scripts
+See `SCRIPTS.md` for scripts that can be run with this app.

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).